theta360developers/plugin-guide/docs/vysor.md

     /sdcard/DCIM/100RICOH/R0010047.JPG: 1 file pulled.
 21.2 MB/s (2790527 bytes in 0.126s)

-## Using the Keyboard and Back Button on Vysor
+## 9 Use Vysor to Configure WiFi and Test Apps

-You need to disable the THETA V camera process to use the keyboard and back button.
+You can use Vysor to connect your camera to the Internet, similar to connecting a normal Android phone to the Internet.
+The only tricky part is to enable the keyboard and back button on Vysor.

+### 9.1 Disable the THETA V camera process

+The THETA V camera process interferes with the keyboard and backbutton.
+To use the keyboard and back button, you need to stop the camera process.

 The video [Getting Vysor Back Button to Work - RICOH THETA Development](https://youtu.be/dMBLHgyGZe4) shows the setup process.

 The steps are also explained below.

-Connect your THETA V to Vysor.
+#### 9.1.1 Connect your THETA V to Vysor

 ![](img/workflow/keyboard/vysor-view.png)

-Expand the apps to find your settings.
+#### 9.1.2 Go to settings

+Expand apps.

 ![](img/workflow/keyboard/apps.png)